osiglobal/adempiere-docker/README.md

 ```
 #### .env file

-This file contains the setting variables to Tenant deployment
+This file contains the setting variables for Tenant deployment

 ```
 ADEMPIERE_DB_PORT=55432